-In 2015, IOSCO published a report that outlined the types of tools that are available in member jurisdictions.23 Additionally, in April 2016, the International Capital Markets Association (ICMA) and the European Fund and Asset Management Association (EFAMA) jointly released a report which also found, from a European perspective, the types of liquidity tools that were available to fund managers.24
+In 2015, IOSCO published a report that outlined the types of tools that are available in member jurisdictions.23 The International Capital Markets Association (ICMA) and the European Fund and Asset Management Association (EFAMA) jointly released, in April 2016, a report which also found, from a European perspective, the types of liquidity tools that were available to fund managers.24 Finally, in May 2017, the Association Francaise de la Gestion financiere (AFG) published a note that suggests managers may use different tools depending on the degree of liquidity deterioration a fund may be facing.25

-In general, open-ended funds have historically been able to manage their day-to-day liquidity requirements even during periods of high redemption demand25 in an orderly manner with the exception of some MMFs.26
+In general, open-ended funds have historically been able to manage their day-to-day liquidity requirements even during periods of high redemption demand26 in an orderly manner with the exception of some MMFs.27

 In a number of cases, large redemptions from funds have not led to the activation of liquidity management tools, nor has there been any substantial impact on asset prices or the broader financial system (See Box 4 below).
-Interesting examples are the redemption pressure experienced by Hong Kong public funds exposed to Mainland Chinese stocks in the summer of 2015, the significant outflows from Pimco's Total Return Fund following Bill Gross' departure and the effects of interest rate increase by the Reserve Bank of India (RBI).
+Interesting examples are the redemption pressure experienced by Hong Kong public funds exposed to Mainland Chinese stocks in the summer of 2015, the significant outflows from Pimco's Total Return Fund following the manager's' departure and the effects of interest rate increase by the Reserve Bank of India (RBI).